Top 20 Santa Barbara attractions

 For a completely different experience, stop by the Salt Cave Santa Barbara (740 State Street).
 Prepare to be wowed by the largest underground crystal salt cave in America.
 Spa services are available.

-8. Tour an 1788 military compound at El Presidio Santa Barbara State Historic Park.
+8. Tour an 1788 military compound at El Presidio.

-This five and a half acre fortress is walkable from downtown Santa Barbara, and is the last Spanish presidio (fortress) built during Spain's occupation of Alta California.
+This five and a half acre El Presidio fortress is walkable from downtown Santa Barbara, and is the last Spanish presidio (fortress) built during Spain's occupation of Alta California.

-See the original family soldier residences at El Cuartel (1788), the oldest building in Santa Barbara.
-The Canedo Adobe (1788) is also open to the public, and functioned as an officers' quarters.
+See the original family soldier residence at El Cuartel (1782), the second oldest building in California.
+The Canedo Adobe (1782) is the third oldest building in California, and functioned as an officers' quarters.
 The other buildings have been reconstructed, and include the Padre's Quarters, Comandante's Quarters, chapel, bell tower and cocina.

 9. Visit a family home at Casa de la Guerra (1828).